LiorKogan/V1/README.md

   - •	Any vertex other than a null vertex represents an entity.
 The vertex's label is an integer or a nonempty string identifying the _entity's type_ (e.g., _Person_, _Guild_, _Dragon_).
   - An undirected edge {𝑢, 𝑣}, where neither 𝑢 nor 𝑣 is a null vertex, represents a bidirectional relationship between the entities represented by 𝑢 and 𝑣.
   - A directed edge (𝑢, 𝑣), where neither 𝑢 nor 𝑣 is a null vertex, represents a directional relationship from the entity represented by 𝑢 to the entity represented by 𝑣.
-  - An edge incident to exactly one null vertex represents either

-    - an action of an entity (e.g., _sleeps_ action for a _Person_ entity) or on an entity, or
-    - a relationship between an entity and a nonspecific entity.

-    This second case supports situations in which an entity participating in a relationship is unknown or irrelevant, while the existence of the relationship and the values of its features are known.
+  - An edge incident to exactly one null vertex represents a relationship between an entity and a nonspecific entity.
+This case supports situations in which an entity participating in a relationship is unknown or irrelevant, while the existence of the relationship and the values of its features are known.
 For example, a certain horse may be known to have been owned during certain timeframes, even if the owners are unknown or unimportant.

-  - The label of an edge is an integer or a nonempty string identifying either the _relationship type_ (e.g., _owns_, _member of_) or the _action type_ (e.g., _sleeps_).
+  - The label of an edge is an integer or a nonempty string identifying either the _relationship type_ (e.g., _owns_, _member of_).
-  - A directed edge represents a directional relationship or action, whereas an undirected edge represents a bidirectional relationship or action.
+  - A directed edge represents a directional relationship, whereas an undirected edge represents a bidirectional relationship.
-  - Properties and subproperties represent features and subfeatures of entities (e.g., _name_ property and _first name_ subproperty for a _Person_ entity), relationships (e.g., _timeframe_ property for an _owns_ association), and actions (e.g., _timeframe_ for a _sleeps_ action).
-For any entity, relationship, and action, property names are pairwise distinct strings or integers, identifying feature names, and property values represent the corresponding feature values.
+  - Properties and subproperties represent features and subfeatures of entities (e.g., _name_ property and _first name_ subproperty for a _Person_ entity) and relationships (e.g., _timeframe_ property for an _owns_ association).
+For any entity and relationship, property names are pairwise distinct strings or integers, identifying feature names, and property values represent the corresponding feature values.
   - Each feature value is of a data type corresponding to a value type supported by the model.
 In this paper, we will use the following data types:

     - _basic data types_: _int_, _float_, _date_, _datetime_, _duration_, and _string_.